Miles City, Montana: 1944 ice jam

 In March 1944, an ice jam on the Yellowstone River caused flooding which reached into Miles City.
 After unsuccessful attempts to clear the jam using local resources, help was requested from the Army Air Corps by the Montana governor.
 A B-17 bomber was dispatched from nearby Rapid City, South Dakota and cleared the ice jam using 250-pound bombs.

 Annual bucking horse sale

-The largest event of the year is the Miles City Bucking Horse Sale held in May.
-Miles City is also home to the Eastern Montana Fair and is the commercial hub of southeastern Montana.
+The largest event of the year, attracting about 20,000 visitors to Miles City each May since its establishment in 1951, is the Miles City Bucking Horse Sale.
+Miles City is the commercial hub of southeastern Montana.
 The sale is generally held regardless of weather.